enasequence/read_docs/general-guide.rst

 Welcome to the general guide for the European Nucleotide Archive submission.
-Please take a moment to view this introduction and consider the options available to you, then use the links to the left to find instructions specific to your needs.
+Please take a moment to view this introduction and consider the options available to you before you begin your submission.

 ENA allows submissions via three routes, each of which is appropriate for a different set of submission types.
 You may be required to use more than one in the process of submitting your data:

-- **Interactive Submissions** are completed by filling out web forms in your browser.
+- **Interactive Submissions** are completed by either filling out web forms directly in your browser or alternatively downloading spreadsheets that can be completed off-line and uploaded to ENA.
 This is often the most accessible submission route.
-- **Programmatic Submissions** are completed by preparing your submissions as XML documents and sending them to ENA using a program such as cURL
+- **Programmatic Submissions** are completed by preparing your submissions as XML documents and sending them to ENA using a program such as cURL.
 - **Command Line Submissions** use our bespoke Webin-CLI program.
-This validates your submissions entirely before you complete them, allowing you maximum control of the process
+This validates your submissions entirely before you complete them, allowing you maximum control of the process.

 The table below outlines what can be submitted through each submission route.
 It is also recommended that you familiarise yourself with our `metadata model